Libbum/oration/CONTRIBUTING.md

 # Your First Contribution

 Unsure where to begin contributing to Oration?
-You can start by looking through the tracker and assign youself to any issue that currently do not have an assignee.
+You can start by looking through the tracker and assign yourself to any issue that currently do not have an assignee.
 Issues labeled Help wanted in particular.

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).